 - Utilize only IAFF-Certified FGS Instructors; FGS Assistant Instructors are not allowed to be used by Limited Licensees

-- Build/purchase the required FGS Program’s equipment and props and verify that such equipment and props conform to all specifications in the FGS Manual
+- Build/purchase the required FGS Program’s equipment, props and signage.
+Verify that such equipment and props conform to all specifications in the FGS Manual

 - Ensure that it has the ability to administer the FGS Program in conformity with the specifications of FGS Program